Croatia Road Trip Itinerary to help you plan your trip.

 Another unmissable thing to do on a Croatian road trip would be to visit the enthralling and extravagantly beautiful city of Dubrovnik.
-Highly touristy so make sure you thoroughly read this post before.
+Highly touristy so make sure you thoroughly read this post.

-To get to Dubrovnik, you’ll need to leave Hvar and catch the 7:30 am ferry back Split.
+To get to Dubrovnik, you’ll need to leave Hvar and catch the 7:30 a.m. ferry back to Split.
 Your tickets will likely cost around €17 (127 Kunas).
 After you return to Split from Hvar, the drive to Dubrovnik is around 3 and a half hours.
-Seeing as this is a long drive, stop off and have a bite to eat at Kapetanova kuca on the way for some local cuisine.
+Seeing as this is a long drive, stop off and have a bite to eat at Kapetanova Kuca on the way for some local cuisine.